 Safer Drug Use Practices

 Everyone deserves to be healthy, get the things they need, and take care of themselves whether they use drugs or not.
-Use this page to help you get started.
-The following are specific actions that you can take to help you use drugs safer – it includes resources in the community that you can use, as well as general suggestions to prevent overdose and infection.
-The safety tips below are for opioid and stimulant/uppers use.
-Click these links for safer use information on alcohol and cannabis
+The following are specific actions that you can take to help you use drugs more safely, including local resources and general suggestions to prevent overdose and infection.
+The safety tips below are specifically for opioid and stimulant/uppers use.

 Get the supplies you need to use safely

 - You can get new syringes and supplies at a syringe exchange.
 Some supplies you can get at exchanges include: syringes (varying sizes), cookers, tourniquets, cotton, sterile water, vitamin C powder, fentanyl strips, personal protective equipment like gloves or masks, and other supplies.
 You can also dispose of your syringes at the exchange and receive personal biohazard containers at many.
 Click here to search for a syringe exchange in your county.

 - Using uppers?
 Fentanyl is being found in meth, coke, and other uppers across Maine.
 Make sure you test your drugs fentanyl.
 See more upper/stimulant safe use tips here.

 - Fentanyl test strips are easy to use tests to see if your drugs have been mixed with fentanyl.
 Learn more about fentanyl test strips and how to use them.
 Get Fentanyl Test Strips today: